If your laptop has a weak built-in WiFi card, a WiFi antenna booster can help it get better reception.

-The TP-LINK Archer T2UH is a dual band USB adapter and uses the new 802.11ac protocol.
+The TP-LINK Archer T2UH is a dual-band USB adapter and uses the 802.11ac protocol.

-It is backward compatible with other wireless protocols, such as N or G, this makes it able to fit into most any networks.
+It is backward compatible with other wireless protocols, such as N or G; this makes it fit into almost any network.

-It uses a external Omni-Directional antenna to get better range than a laptops built-in antenna.
+It uses an external Omni-Directional antenna to get a better range than a laptop’s built-in antenna.

-Even though it only supports wireless-N it still is a nice unit to use and work with most any operating system with good range at a low cost.
+Even though it only supports wireless-N, it still is an excellent unit to use and work with most operating systems with good range at a low cost.

-Alfa makes many USB adapters and are notorious in the wireless Pen Tester/Hacker community.
+Alfa makes many USB adapters and is notorious in the wireless Pen Tester/Hacker community.

-It is dual band and works with any WiFi protocols so will fit into most any network.
+It is dual-band and works with any WiFi protocols so that it will fit into almost any network.

-Two 5 dBi antennas are used to get a better signal.
-A USB extender cable can also be used to move it about getting the best possible bars.
+Two 5dBi antennas are used to get a better signal.
+A USB extender cable can also be used to move it about obtaining the best possible bars.

-Its size makes it more bulky than small dongles but the gain is a big boost.
+Its size makes it bulkier than small dongles, but the gain is a big boost.